PADL/libbrowserid/gss-browserid.md

 ### GSS-specific assertion claims

 These claims are included in the assertion sent to the acceptor and are authenticated by the initiator's private key and certificate chain.

-In a future specification, these may be present in the assertion directly.
-Currently they are encoded in the gss-encoded-claims component of the audience URL hostname, as described above.
+Here is an example assertion containing Diffie-Hellman parameters:

+    {
+        "exp": 1357513493687,
+        "dh": {
+                "p": "xCH1z_Vz5ZywtFfgiUhQgw",
+                "g": "Ag",
+                "y": "FzsKcE3WbImpvgjy9NxbpA"
+        },
+        "aud": "urn:x-gss:host/www.browserid.org"
+    }

+Because the current implementation of BrowserID.internal.get() does not allow an application-specific payload to be added to the assertion, it is necessary to override jwcrypto.assertion.sign().
+For example, in our implementation, the claims from controller.claims are added:

+    var assertionSign = jwcrypto.assertion.sign;  // save original method implementation

+    jwcrypto.assertion.sign = function(payload, assertionParams, secretKey, cb) {
+        var gssPayload = eval('(' + controller.claims.stringRepresentation() + ')');
+        for (var k in payload) {
+            if (payload.hasOwnProperty(k)) gssPayload[k] = payload[k];
+        }
+        assertionSign(gssPayload, assertionParams, secretKey, cb);
+    };

 #### "cbt" (Channel Binding Token)